karolgit/ocigenai-BuildingAnAgenticHotelConcierge/2-lab2/2-lab2a-agentic-hotel-concierge.md

     ![Open Namespace Output Shell](./images/oci_ns_output.png "Open Namespace Output Shell")

+## Task 2: Create ObjectStorage, Knowledge-base and Agent

+In this task, you'll run a script in cloud shell before we test the AI agents.
+This script will create object storage, knowledge-base and Agents.

-3. Run the following command to check if the region is set to us-chicago-1.
+1. Run the following command to check if the region is set to us-chicago-1.

     ```bash
     <copy>